 “We don’t talk about the fighting.”

-He drops us off next to a Mormon Church of Latter Day Saints, in a narrow side street that’s in the luminescent shadow of Ponte.
+He drops us off next to a Church of The Latter Day Saints, in a narrow side street that’s in the luminescent shadow of Ponte.
 A white-robed man in chinos squeezes past other robed people and introduces himself as Behailo, the “secretary of the church”.
 He’s warm and friendly, and tells us that we need to take off our shoes, and, because we’re women, we need to cover our heads.
 Fortunately it’s freezing cold and I’m wearing a snood, so I surreptitiously convert it into a make-shift head-scarf.
 I feel quite ridiculous, but no one is looking at me.
 The service appears to already be in full swing, and 2Summers and I are relegated to the back of the women’s section, along with the children.
 There are a lot of children; they crawl on the floor and squeal and smile and do things that kids do, which surprises me, as no one tells them to shush or keep still.
 Chanting mingles with incense.

 A large, gilded holy book appears.
 Everyone takes turns to kiss it – next to me a little boy in a bow tie is held up by his mother to plant his small lips on it.
 Suddenly it’s my turn, and my germaphobia forces me to awkwardly do the sign of the cross instead.
 The man holding the book gives a little laugh and moves to the next person.

 I have no idea what’s happening in the service, as it’s not in English, but it reminds me of a Catholic Mass, except with organised chaos and far more singing.
 Ethiopian script is projected onto screens at the front of the church, while psychedelic angels gaze down at the congregation below.
 There’s also a wedding going on – the regal bride and groom are right in the front, sitting on high-backed thrones – a king and queen of Zion, for the day.